luontola/specsy/documentation.md

       }
     }

-Note that the effects of `shareSideEffects()` (pun intended) are restricted inside the spec (either the root spec or a nested spec) which contains the call to `shareSideEffects()`.
-So you can mix the isolated and non-isolated modes inside one test class, so that only one subtree of specs is affected by it.
+Note that the effects of `shareSideEffects()` (pun intended) are restricted inside the subtree of the current spec, after the call to `shareSideEffects()`.
+The subtree can start from the root spec (if `shareSideEffects()` is called at the top level before all nested specs), or it can start from *any* nested spec.
+So you can mix the isolated and non-isolated modes inside one test class, so that only one subtree of specs is affected by it (or any number of subtrees, for that matter).

 [See here](https://github.com/orfjackal/dimdwarf/blob/e0f109dcd2d81f35b411fd1a2ad75be7ef60ae75/dimdwarf-core/src/test/scala/net/orfjackal/dimdwarf/domain/SimpleTimestampSpec.scala#L64) for a real-life example of using `shareSideEffects()` as a performance optimization for parameterized tests.
 Actually this is the first use case which drove me to finally implement `shareSideEffects()` (and it took just one hour to implement).
 Before that I had used Specsy for 9 months without any need for it, even though it had been in my plans already since much earlier in [GoSpec](https://github.com/orfjackal/gospec).
 So it should very rarely, if ever, be necessary to use the non-isolated execution model.